 Alma apologizes for almost dying.
 Sam tells her it’s cool.
 He rambles a bit, so she asks if everything’s okay.
 He asks if she thinks everything’s okay.
 She responds that she thinks so, with a question mark.
 Sam tells her that everything is fine.
 Then he says goodbye.

-The fact that Alma has apologized for almost dying to every person who’s entered the room, even if it was half jokingly, says so much about how much priority she’s been taught to give taking care of herself.
+The fact that Alma has apologized for almost dying to every person who’s entered the room, even if it was half jokingly, says so much about how she’s been taught to prioritize taking care of herself.
 Her own emotional needs haven’t entered the equation, despite how traumatized she must be.

 No wonder Alma got confused and thought Sam was a nurse.
 He’s not really her boyfriend.
 He’s pretending, leading to a jumbled conversation.
 It felt impersonal by the end because of the cognitive dissonance she was experiencing.

 She jumps forward to her visit with Tunde and realizes she’s caught in a loop.
-Then she’s sitting in a cafeteria with her dad and she repeats that she’s in a loop.
+Then she’s sitting in a cafeteria with her dad and she repeats to him that she’s caught in a loop.

 Jacob: “Either you have one foot in the world of the dead and one in the world of the living and you’re communicating with me through some sort of spirit realm, and the accident has shaken your temporal understanding of time and space and somehow given you the ability to see things in a non-linear fashion, and that’s all very-”